Student Employment Opportunities

 The Student Role Model program offers exciting challenges through hands-on activities facilitated by ISU undergraduate students in STEM majors.
-Through this program, Role Models visit classrooms, community centers, after school programs, career conferences and school fairs across the state.
+Through this program, Role Models visit classrooms, community centers, after-school programs, career conferences and school fairs across the state.
 Role Models share their experiences about college life, inspire interest and encourage k-12 students to pursue STEM fields.
 This is a paid position with great flexibility, allowing students to choose their own hours that fit best with their school schedules.
 Contact WiSE Outreach Assistant with any questions.

 Residential and Transfer Peer Mentors

 Residential Peer Mentors are integral to the success of students living on WiSE floors.
-Residential learning community peer mentors are upper-division female students pursuing a STEM degrees who are involved in creating a welcoming and inclusive environment for first-year and transfer students at Iowa State.
+Residential learning community peer mentors are upper-division female students pursuing a STEM degree who are involved in creating a welcoming and inclusive environments for first-year and transfer students at Iowa State.
 The term of employment for Peer Mentors is an academic year.
 Hiring for these positions occur early in the spring semester.
 Contact Carly Miller with any questions.